abdullahjr0/MS2/README.md

 [Go to the top](#UX) <a name="UX"></a>

 There were a few elements that were changed, repositioned or added from my original wireframes as they were more appropriate for the user.

-#### All pages
-* I added a Youtube link as I had provided a youtube video on the landing page.
-Allows the user to do further research on what the website is about.

-#### Landing page
-* The original wireframe was missing something which would engage users.
-I embedded a youtube video to allow the user to feel enticed and reduce the attention from the text.
-The video is appropriate and fits the page perfectly.

-#### Contact page
-* The original wireframes did not include any location or instant contact for the user, which could lead to confusion and hassle.
-To avoid this I embedded google maps with a pinpoint which provided users with the location and the map allows them to see any local POI's.
-* A phone number is placed at the bottom of the map if the user is interested in instant communication.
-* Contact content remained the same but I added a hover animation over each box to avoid user confusion when filling out and also make it visually pleasing.

 #### Future Implements
 * Create a weekly newsletter where users can sign up to, to view any news or updates about the website.